Church of St. George the Martyr, Kaunas: History

 Its history began in 1471 when Stanislovas Sendzivojevičius, the Court Marshall of the Grand Duchy of Lithuania, donated a plot of land on the outskirts of Kaunas and Ivaška Viaževičius, the Elder of Kaunas, agreed to fund the building of a wooden church and an adjacent monastery for the Bernardine monks.
 Two decades later it was decided to re-build the church and the monastery in a Brick Gothic style.
 The construction began in 1492 and ended in 1502.

-It was built roughly at the same time as the St. Ann and the Bernardine churches in Vilnius.
+It was built roughly at the same time as the St. Anne's Church and the Bernardine churches in Vilnius and at the time of construction was second by ranking Bernardines ensemble in Lithuania after Vilnius' ensemble.
 All three churches were most likely built by the same famed architect from Danzig, Michael Enkinger.

+The church was heavily damaged during the Napoleonic Wars and most recently during the occupation of the Baltic states when the church was converted into a medicine warehouse.